 What the engine lacks in speed it makes up for with economy and refinement.
 For the most part the engine is quiet and delivers its punch smoothly, but to make swift progress you’ll need to keep the revs low, as the higher you rev the less the engine wants to give.

-There are a few gearboxes to chose from in the Sportage, including a six-speed automatic and a seven-speed double-clutch, but I sampled the six-speed manual.
-It has a nice weight to it and and feels pretty good, but it’s nothing too special.
+There are a few gearboxes to choose from in the Sportage, including a six-speed automatic and a seven-speed double-clutch, but I sampled the six-speed manual.
+It has a nice weight to it and feels pretty good, but it’s nothing too special.

 However, what’s really clever is that the weight of the gearbox nicely matches up with the weight of the pedals and the weight of the steering.
-The steering is electric and without any real feel, but its weight gives a sense of confidence, and it’s surprising just how many SUVs fail to make the gearbox, pedals and steering feel like they’ve been designed for the same car, something the Sportage manages brilliantly.
+The steering is electric and without any real feel, but its weight inspires a sense of confidence, and it’s surprising just how many SUVs fail to make the gearbox, pedals and steering feel like they’ve been designed for the same car.
+The Sportage manages this brilliantly.